Political Science & Public Administration

 Are you intrigued by current events, policy formulation, or the day-to-day operations of government?
 The Department of Political Science and Public Administration offers a dynamic curriculum to prepare students for graduate studies or careers in the public, nonprofit, and private sectors.

 Our department offers two undergraduate majors: Political Science and Public Administration, both through the College of Business and Public Administration.

 Qualified students seeking a BA in Political Science or a BS in Public Administration can earn a Master of Public Administration (MPA) with an additional year of study.
-Read more about it and speak to your academic advisor for more information.

 The College of Business and Public Administration has a long tradition of acclaimed Truman Scholarship winners dating back to 1978 to 2011 with UND Students awarded scholarships most recently in 2010 and 2011.